Jahja Ling

-Jahja Ling (林望傑 (Lín Wàng-jié)) is a conductor, music director and pianist.
+Jahja Ling (林望傑 (Lín Wàng-jié)) is an Indonesian conductor, music director and pianist.
 From 2004 to 2017, he was the music director and conductor at the San Diego Symphony.
 Following his retirement in 2017, he plans to do guest conducting, as well as teaching and volunteering.
 He is of Hokkien Chinese descent, formerly an Indonesian citizen and is now an American citizen.
 He was the first conductor of Chinese descent to serve as music director of a major U.S. orchestra.

 Early life

-He was born 25 October 1951 in Jakarta, Indonesia and began to play the piano at age 4.
+He was born 25 October 1951 in Jakarta, Indonesia, and began to play the piano at age 4.
 He studied at the Yayasan Pendidikan Musik (Indonesian: Foundation for Musical Education) in Jakarta.
 At age 17 he received a Rockefeller award scholarship and went to study at The Juilliard School in New York City.
 At Juilliard he earned a master's degree, studied piano with Mieczyslaw Munz and conducting with John Nelson.
 Ling then went to study orchestral conducting at the Yale School of Music under Otto-Werner Mueller and received a doctor of musical arts degree.
 He was also a conducting fellow at the Los Angeles Philharmonic Institute.